-I'm counting down to the commencement of this monumentous event that will unfold the real-life tale that is the reason why my heart belongs to the beautiful game.
+Counting down to a monumental event that unfolds the real-life tale of exactly why my heart belongs to the beautiful game.
 The international stage is already set with fascinating storylines, entirely shaped by the tactical geniuses on the sidelines.
 Naturally, my eyes are locked on La Roja.
 Under the brilliant guidance of Luis de la Fuente, España's youthful core; anchored by talents like Lamine Yamal and midfield maestro Pedri who is hungry to replicate the golden era I fell in love with years ago.
 What makes this tournament extra special for me is seeing the heavy influence of Real Madrid's own stars bridging the gap into the Spanish national squad.
 Veteran defender Dani Carvajal brings his unmatched, elite leadership to the backline, while dynamic left-back Fran García and technical midfielder Dani Ceballos add incredible depth to De la Fuente's tactics.
 On top of that, young talents like towering centre-back Dean Huijsen and backup goalkeeper Fran González, are breaking through from the Bernabéu onto the grandest international stage.
 España will face fierce competition from reigning champions Argentina, where master tactician Lionel Scaloni is preparing Lionel Messi to lead his country into this massive new era.
 Now 38 years old, Messi has suggested this 2026 showcase will likely be the final chapter of his international career.
 Meanwhile, France remains an absolute powerhouse, with legendary boss Didier Deschamps forecasting exactly how Ballon d'Or winner and newly appointed captain Kylian Mbappé will dominate the expanded knockout brackets with the likes of uber talented Ousmane Dembélé, defensive anchor William Saliba, N'Golo Kanté, Michael Olise, Warren Zaïre-Emery and Aurélien Tchouaméni, at his side.

 Vamos by EJ for EJblogtv

 Beyond the young titans and tactical shifts, this tournament carries a deep, emotional weight because we are witnessing the twilight of a legendary era.
 All eyes are on Portugal as Cristiano Ronaldo has officially confirmed that this will be his sixth and final World Cup appearance.
 At 41 years old, the iconic forward has acknowledged that the end of his brilliant career is near, planning to step away from the game entirely within the next year or two.
 Even as critics question his move away from Europe, Portugal manager Roberto Martínez continues to view him as a vital, hungry asset rather than a monument to the past.
 Watching Ronaldo fight for the one trophy that has always eluded him, knowing it is his absolute last dance on the global stage right alongside Messi's final bow, is going to be incredibly moving.
 Of course, no World Cup conversation is complete without talking about Brasil and the pure Samba magic they bring to the pitch.
 For this tournament, my Real Madrid bias is going to make watching the Seleção absolutely thrilling.
 In an incredible twist, tactical mastermind Carlo Ancelotti has taken the reins of the Brazilian national team.
-Seeing our previous Bernabéu boss lead our dynamic Madrid duo, Vinícius Júnior and Rodrygo Goes, on the global stage is going to be pure cinema especially when you add Eder Militão to the mix.
-They have been tearing it up at club level, and watching Ancelotti harness their explosive chemistry and flair to pursue those elusive stars for Brasil will be an absolute joy.
+It is a shame that Rodrygo Goes is injured and his presence will be missed.
+Seeing our previous Bernabéu boss lead our dynamic Madrid maestro, Vinícius Júnior, on the global stage is going to be pure cinema especially when you add Eder Militão, Danilo and Casemiro to the mix.
+They have been tearing it up at club level and watching Ancelotti harness their explosive team chemistry and flair to pursue those elusive stars for Brasil will be an absolute joy.
+While on the topic of South America, Colombia is a team that could surprise us all as they have displayed the X-factor of late.

 Vamos by EJ for EJblogtv

 What makes a 48-team tournament truly spectacular is the unpredictability of the dark horses and wildcards debutants.
 With the expanded bracket, battle-tested underdogs like Ecuador; who survived the gruelling South American qualifiers, are built to thrive in tournament chaos.
 Marchelo Bielsa guided Uruguay to their fifth successive World Cup and with Fede Valverde as an acclaimed international midfielder and the key player as the team's captain, they are sure to put on quite the show.
-Keep an eye on disciplined, fast-paced teams like Japan, who already proved they can topple giants, and a balanced, dangerous Turkey squad that is quietly flying under the radar.
-On top of that, we have true wildcard history in the making with first-time entries like Curaçao, Uzbekistan, Jordan, and Cabo Verde.
-Not to mention the giants from Africa like Morocco and Senegal who are out to prove their dominance.
-Also worth a mention is that South Africa has qualified for the first time in sixteen years.
+Keep an eye on the giants from Africa like Morocco, Ghana, Côte d'Ivoire, Egypt and Senegal who are out to prove their dominance.
+It is notable that South Africa has qualified for the first time in sixteen years.
 Watching these smaller nations step onto the world stage to face heavyweights like Germany and England is the definition of pure sports magic.
-On a club level, it will be bitter-sweet to see our Real Madrid icons split up to represent their respective home nations, but I cannot wait to see them bring that signature Santiago Bernabéu winning mentality to North America.
+On a club level, it will be bitter-sweet to see our Real Madrid icons split up to represent their respective home nations, but I cannot wait to see them bring that signature Santiago Bernabéu winning mentality to that side of the world.
 The June 11th kickoff is locked in and I'm ready so let the games begin.
-La Roja for the win. ¡ Vamos!
+La Roja for the win. ¡Vamos!

 Vamos by EJ for EJblogtv